cpputest/cpputest/README_TestDoubles.md

 * **Separation of interfaces for an expected call and an actual call**
     * As inclusion of MockSupport.h brings in both interfaces, developers new to CppUMock are often confused about which interface to use under different contexts (e.g. CuT vs DoC).
+    * Under TestDoubles tests use Expect.h and test double implementations use Actual.h - and each only has access to the necessary interfaces (expectCall(), actualCall() respectively).
 * **No support for test namespacing (i.e. _mock("namespace")_ )**
-    * Where CppUMock supports test namespacing this feature is unnecessary and couples testing of the CuT directly to the DoC Test Double.
+    * CppUMock supports test namespacing.
+This feature is unnecessary and couples testing of the CuT directly to the DoC Test Double.
 * **Call order is enforced only for sets of expectations requiring ordering**
     * CppUMock's _mock().strictOrder()_ forces all calls to happen in the order of expectations.
 * **Testing is based on Expectations**
     * Upon a DoC call under TestDoubles, only the expected parameters are verified.
-Under CppUMock, unexpected parameters (unnecessary for testing the CuT) results in test failure.
+Under CppUMock, unexpected parameters (often unnecessary for testing the CuT behavior) results in test failures.
 * **Stronger Typing**
-    * TestDoubles leverages the compiler's typing and will degrade (under non-compliant compilers) to CppUMock's set of types which incur implicit transforms.
+    * TestDoubles leverages the compiler's typing, whereas CppuMock introduces its own typing which incurs implicit transforms based upon CppuMock choices.
 * **Smaller memory usage**
-    * TestDoubles avoids unnecessary heap allocations of objects (especially the SimpleStrings)
+    * TestDoubles avoids unnecessary heap allocations.
-    * TestDoubles avoids unnecessary stack allocations to report failures.
+    * TestDoubles avoids unnecessary stack allocations.

 What is a Test Double?
 ------------------------------------------------------------------------------------------------------------------------